That calculated dollar amount results from a 32.5% increase compared to five years earlier in 2020 when Egyptian exports totaled $29.3 billion.

 - Juhayna (beverages, yogurt)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Egypt’s unemployment rate averaged 7.185% for 2023, down from an average 7.323% one year earlier in 2022 according to data from the International Monetary Fund.
+Egypt’s unemployment rate averaged 7.375% for 2024, up from an average 7.185% one year earlier in 2023 according to International Monetary Fund statistics.

 Egypt’s capital city is Cairo.